Factual Prediction

 Missing Data

-Data are missing for the health state/event of interest or for auxiliary/stratifying variables, and the probability of missingness is related to the variable itself or to other variables of interest (e.g., due to informative observation processes).
-When the analysis requires follow-up over time (e.g., describing incidence or survival), loss to follow-up or informative censoring occurs when individuals leave the observation window for reasons related to the health state or event of interest (e.g., transferring care, death captured in a different system).
-Informative missingness can bias occurrence estimates and distort comparisons across strata.
+Data are missing for the outcome or one or more predictors, and the probability of missingness is related to the outcome and/or predictors.
+When the analysis requires follow-up over time, loss to follow-up or informative censoring occurs when individuals leave the observation window for reasons related to the outcome or predictors.
+Informative missingness can degrade predictive performance, particularly if the missingness mechanism differs between development and deployment contexts.

 Data Source Heterogeneity